Calendula: benefits, dosage, contraindications

 Stomatitis ✪✪✪✪✪

-Calendula is traditionally used for the symptomatic treatment of minor mucosal inflammations, including stomatitis.
-Preliminary clinical research suggests its efficacy in reducing plaque, gingivitis, and bleeding.
-A study revealed that a mouthwash containing 25% Calendula tincture reduced these symptoms by 10 to 18% compared to water rinsing.
-Another trial using a mouthwash combining Calendula, rosemary, and ginger showed similar effects to chlorhexidine mouthwash, suggesting comparable efficacy in reducing gingival inflammation.
+Calendula has traditionally been used for the symptomatic treatment of minor mucosal inflammations, including stomatitis.
+Preliminary clinical research suggests its effectiveness in reducing plaque, gingivitis and bleeding.
+One study found that a mouthwash based on 25% Calendula tincture reduced these symptoms by 10 to 18% compared with rinsing with water.
+Another trial using a mouthwash combining Calendula, rosemary and ginger showed effects similar to those of chlorhexidine mouthwash, suggesting comparable effectiveness in reducing gingival inflammation.

 Posologie